iranzo/iranzo.github.io/content/2008-01-04-Security-Enhanced-Linux-SELinux.markdown

 This defines that /usr/sbin/myapp will have the context system_u:object_r:myapp_exec_t and s0.
 Depending on the policy we're running, the gen_context will create adequate context for that file.

-In order to get it loaded, we just need to do `make load `, and module will be compiled (they use m4 macro language), and then loaded.
+In order to get it loaded, we just need to do `make load`, and module will be compiled (they use m4 macro language), and then loaded.

-**How do we verify that a module has been loaded?**
+#### How do we verify that a module has been loaded

 With `semodule -l` all loaded modules will be shown, remember that some policies allow booleans to enable or disable certain aspects of them.
 We can check all defined booleans for currently loaded modules with `getsebool -a`  and we can set them with `setsebool` , using "-P" in order to set that value as default after reboots.